aevitas/okconf/README.md

 cfg, err := okconf.LoadJSON[ExampleConfig]("/path/to/file")
 ```

-The `cfg` variable now holds an `ExampleConfig` value with the values in the JSON file applied to the default config.
+The `cfg` variable now holds an `ExampleConfig` value with the values in the JSON file overriding the default config values.

 ### Saving